June-Skeeter/Module2_GEOS270_2021W1/index.md

 </details>
 ---

-# Coordinate Referecne Systesm!
+# Coordinate Reference Systems!

-Map projections are probably the most complicated, boring, and important conceept you will encoutner while studying GIS.
-They put the G in GIS.
-We are how we take the near infinite complexity of our 3D physial world and represent it as a simplified 2D model (map).
+Map projections are probably the most complicated, boring, and important concept you will encounter while studying GIS.
+They put the **G** in **GIS**.
+They are how we take the near infinite complexity of our 3D physical world and represent it as a simplified 2D model (map).

 # Learning Outcomes

-* Steps of Abstraction
+* Steps of Abstraction: 3D Earth >>> 2D Map
-* Datums
+* Local vs. Datums
 * Geographic Coordinate Systems
 * Coordinate Reference Systems
 * Scale

 # Deliverables

 Every module will be scored out of 100 pts.
 For this module will be be submitting one map and a some written responses.
 You will also be taking a quiz consisting of multiple choice, numeric input, fill in the blank, etc. type questions.
-See the [assessment pages](docs/Assessment.md).
+See the [assessment page](docs/Assessment.md).